anglus/homework/README.md

 Now that we have installed and configured all our server components, and tested them to make sure they are functioning, we are ready to install MediaWiki.
 We could use `apt-get` to install MediaWiki, but unfortunately the version of MediaWiki available through Ubuntu's software repository is rather outdated, so instead we will be downloading the latest stable version of MediaWiki directly from the MediaWiki website.

-At the time of writing this tutorial the latest stable version of MediaWiki is 1.24.2.
+At the time of writing this tutorial, the latest stable version of MediaWiki is 1.24.2.
 You can find the latest stable version of MediaWiki by pointing your web browser to the MediaWiki [Download page](http://www.mediawiki.org/wiki/Download).
 There you will find a link to the latest stable version of the software.
 The link should point to a URL that looks something like this: [http://releases.wikimedia.org/mediawiki/<^>1.24<^>/mediawiki-<^>1.24.2<^>.tar.gz](http://releases.wikimedia.org/mediawiki/1.24/mediawiki-1.24.2.tar.gz).
 We want to download this software to our `sudo` user's home directory on our droplet.

 Your home directory should look something like `/home/<^>sammy<^>`, where **sammy** is your username.
 You can show what directory you are in using the `pwd` ("print working directory") command: